 Online merchants are very similar to a merchant at a regular store in many ways.
 However, instead of operating at a real storefront, the Internet merchant works for a business that is found entirely online.
 Online merchants wear many hats indeed, as this individual is in charge of a variety of tasks including managing the stores inventory, purchasing items needed for the shop, overseeing financial information, promoting the products and so forth.

 Would you make a good online merchant?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Online merchants are responsible for the products that come into the store and the products that go out of a store.
 They check out virtual or physical wholesalers to provide materials and goods for the shop, and they calculate totals for products purchased through the website.
 These merchants will add in the taxes and figure out shipping costs for particular products.
 They are also in charge of making sure that the store is fully stocked and products are ready to send.
 Through uploading and maintaining pictures of items in stock, online merchants also help to advertise and promote the products.